Sploder12/ADscript/README.md

 Removes a named variable from the top of the stack
 Takes 0 arguments

+**DELETE**
+Removes a named variable from the stack
+Takes 1 argument,
+name of variable
+Do note that attemping to delete things that don't exist on the stack will do nothing (except waste time).

 **END**
 Ends the program early
 Takes 0 arguments